 Chiron Corp. v.
 Genentech, Inc.: We represented Genentech, Inc. in a high-stakes patent trial.
 The plaintiff claimed our client's recombinantly engineered, “humanized” therapeutic for breast cancer infringed on the plaintiff's patent.
 We obtained a jury verdict invalidating the asserted patent on written description and enablement grounds.
 The verdict was later affirmed on appeal.

 City and County of San Francisco v.
 Music Concourse Community Partnership: We successfully defended the Music Concourse Community Partnership from two consolidated actions.
 The actions sought to halt the creation of a $50 million underground parking facility in San Francisco's Golden Gate Park.
 After two bench trials, the court declined to issue an injunction, which the California Court of Appeal affirmed.

 Cadence Design Systems, Inc. v.
 Avant!
 Corporation: We secured an injunction, restitution and settlement monies totaling $460 million for our client Cadence Design Systems, Inc. in a trade secret misappropriation suit against Avant! and its founders.
-We referred the case to the Santa Clara County District Attorney which secured criminal convictions of the company and four executives.
+After successfully handling the civil matter, the largest trade secret litigation to date, we referred the case to the Santa Clara County District Attorney which secured criminal convictions of the company and four executives.

 Plaintiff v.
 Law Firm: We represented an Am Law 100 firm and one of its former partners in suits over the alleged mishandling of a patent application relating to electronic billboard technology.
 We won the complete dismissal of a state court action which was upheld by the California Court of Appeal.
 The plaintiff then filed a certiorari petition, however the U.S. Supreme Court denied it.
 We also secured the dismissal of four federal court claims, and won summary judgment on the remaining federal claim.